lllz/CoProjects/PlanetFour.md

 [Mars Reconnaissance Orbiter (MRO)](http://mars.jpl.nasa.gov/mro/) is a multipurpose spacecraft designed to conduct reconnaissance and exploration of Mars from orbit.
 The US$720 million spacecraft was built by Lockheed Martin under the supervision of the Jet Propulsion Laboratory.
 The mission is managed by the California Institute of Technology, at the JPL, in La Cañada Flintridge, California, for the NASA Science Mission Directorate, Washington, D.C.
 It was launched August 12, 2005, and attained Martian orbit on March 10, 2006.
 In November 2006, after five months of aerobraking, it entered its final science orbit and began its primary science phase.

-NASA's Mars Reconnaissance Orbiter on a search for evidence that water persisted on the surface of Mars for a long period of time.
+NASA's Mars Reconnaissance Orbiter is on a search for evidence that water persisted on the surface of Mars for a long period of time.
 While other Mars missions have shown that water flowed across the surface in Mars' history, it remains a mystery whether water was ever around long enough to provide a habitat for life.

 # About the project